deepghs/waifuc/docs/source/advanced_guides/customize/index.rst

 .. image:: example_huggingface.png
     :align: center

-Similarly, you can integrate your existing web scraping scripts for a specific website into waifuc, making them usable as a data source for creating high-quality datasets.
+Similarly, you can integrate your existing web grabing scripts for a specific website into waifuc, making them usable as a data source for creating high-quality datasets.